bureaugewas/DAMP/README.md

 - Ability to upload a .json file to that instance that can be directly queried over the internet (Done).
 - Ability for the owner of an endpoint instance to POST, PUT or DELETE .json data (Done).
 - Simple User interface for login, logout and uploading files (Done).
+- File upload from interface.
-- Docker application that can be run on Umbrel
+- Docker application that can be run on Umbrel.

 Future versions: